MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 ## Troubleshooting

-If you see errors during `azd up`, try the following steps:
+If you see errors during `azd up`, try the following:

 - Run `azd down` to remove any resources that may have been created.
 Alternatively, you can delete the resource group that was created in the Azure portal.
 - Go to the Codespaces page for your GitHub account, find the Codespace created during this Quickstart, select the ellipsis at the right and choose "Delete" from the context menu.